The programmer's brain - memory and code

 Writing code

-The last part of the book goes in detail around writing code and collaboration, starting with tips on how to face interruptions.
+The last part of the book goes into detail around writing code and collaboration, starting with tips on how to face interruptions.
 Felienne presents a research by Manuela Züger which developed an interactive light called FlowLight.
-FlowLight is a device that sits on a programmer’s desk and blinks red or green lights based on the cognitive load - if the programmer is in the zone, the light turns red, green means that it’s ok to interrupt.
-If you are wondering why, this is because an interrupted task takes longer to finish compared to a uninterrupted on, this is what research points to.
+FlowLight is a device that sits on a programmer’s desk and blinks red or green lights based on the cognitive load - if the programmer is in the zone, the light turns red, and green means that it’s ok to interrupt.
+If you are wondering why, this is because an interrupted task takes longer to finish compared to an uninterrupted on, this is what research points to.

 A few more specific points that I highlight while reading this part are:

-Last but not least, the onboard process is also something described in the book, which made me realize how traditional onboard adds cognitive load to newcomers, in the book she goes deeper on the reasons why that is the case, but here I will pin point what I found most important.
+Last but not least, the onboard process is also something described in the book, which made me realize how traditional onboard adds cognitive load to newcomers, in the book she goes deeper on the reasons why that is the case, but here I will pinpoint what I found most important.

 When onboarding new comers we ask them to perform at least four different activities: